Mykola Vilinsky: Students

 During the 1930s, world-renowned performers Emil and Elizabeth Gilels, David Oistrakh, Yakiv Zak, Maria Grinberg and other musicians studied the course of special harmony under Mykola Vilinsky.
 His composition students included Kostiantyn Dankevych, Oleksandr Bilash, Volodymyr Femilidi, Oscar Feltsman, Orfeev, Anton Mukha, Gurov, David Hershfeld, Maria Zavalishina, Albert Vodovozov, Yevhen Zubtsov, and Valentin Kucherov.
 Orfeev, who later became rector (principal) of the Odesa Conservatory wrote, "It seems that there was no composer in Odesa who did not consult with Mykola Mykolayovych.... and his advice was unconditionally accepted."

 When Vilinsky realised that Dankevych had the potential to become a composer, he insisted that he attended composition classes.
 During the 1930s, Dankevych saved Vilinsky from the so-called "proletarian purge" at the Odesa Conservatory.
 After the Second World War, he regularly visited Vilinsky at his dacha in Vorzel, spending time discussing composition with him, or relaxing with the family.
-In 1951, when Dankevich was being persecuted for his opera Bogdan Khmelnytsky, Vilinsky defended his student and supported him on his revision of the work.
-Vilinsky remained as his mentor after he graduated from the Odesa Conservatory; their friendship lasted until after Vilinsky's death a decade later.
+In 1951, when Dankevich was being persecuted for his opera Bogdan Khmelnytsky, Vilinsky defended Dankevich and supported him on his revision of the work.
+Vilinsky remained his mentor after his graduation from the Odesa Conservatory, and their friendship continued for decades until Vilinsky's death.